KietDo0602/vim-vault/README.md

 There are multiple Vaults (Project).

+1 Vault is 1 Project.

-Each Vault store multiple Files.
+Each Vault can store multiple Files.

 You can add Files to each Vault.
 You can jump between Files within a Vault.